Max Auschnitt: Legacy

 During his final years, Auschnitt had been lampooned in Petru Dumitriu's 1956 novel, Family Chronicle, as the cuckolded and blackmailed "Leizer Gherson".
 Auschnitt's death was closely followed by the publication of Olivia Manning's Balkan Trilogy, where he probably appears as the banker Druker, and by I. Peltz's novel, Max și lumea lui ("Max and His World"), where he is caricatured as the eponymous Max Gros.
 In 1985, the Romanian communist authorities allowed Radu Tudoran to publish an autobiographical novel, Victoria neînaripată, in which he stated his belief that Auschnitt was a victim of Carol's machinations.

 Gustave Pordea was left destitute by his brother-in-law's departure, and for a while only made a living selling Romanian icons of his own make.
 As argued by Zamfirescu, this precariousness led to his recruitment by Securitate agents, who used him to influence public opinion in favor of Communist Romania.
 In 1984, he became the first Romanian to serve in the European Parliament, where he represented the far-right National Front.
 During his tenure, accounts emerge that he was a covert agent, and that he had used Securitate funds to bribe Jean-Marie Le Pen and make his way into politics.
 The allegations, carried by Le Matin de Paris, were also supported by various members of the Romanian exile, including Ion Mihai Pacepa.
 Pordea took his accusers to court, and the claim was dropped once Pacepa refused to testify.
 Zamfirescu, who appeared as a witness, argues that the case was also harmed by a technicality: since journalist Agathe Lojard had called Pordea a spy, under French law she needed to prove that he had actually stolen military or economic secrets.

 Minigrip, Inc. became a subsidiary of Illinois Tool Works, and was consequently re-baptized ITW Zippak.
 Steve Aușnit, who provided a scholarship for Romanian students at Harvard University, made returns to Romania following the fall of communism in 1989.
 He sponsored a Max Auschnitt Cycling Cup and promoted Holocaust studies through a Memorial Library.
 He was awarded the golden key of Lugoj for his investments in that city's industry, which include a freight terminal.
 In mid-2001, controversy erupted in Reșița after the Auschnitt and Malaxa families filed notices with the city hall, demanding the return of confiscated assets.
-Together with his brother Robert, Steve sued Fondul Proprietatea for ownership of his father's TNC, which resulted in some compensation for property lost during the nationalization.
-He also received back the family villa, but sold it to politician Gigi Becali in 2009; it is now noted for featuring a monument-sized gilded crucifix.
-Steve continued to work in the plastics industry, filing his last patent in 2017, two years before his death in New York.
+Together with his half-brother Robert, Steve sued Fondul Proprietatea for ownership of the TNC, which resulted in some compensation for property lost during the nationalization.
+Robert had died by 2006, when his claim passed on to his widow, Nuria Gimeno Martinez.
+Steve also received back the family villa, but sold it to politician Gigi Becali in 2009; it is now noted for featuring a monument-sized gilded crucifix.
+The surviving Auschnitt brother continued to work in the plastics industry, filing his last patent in 2017, two years before his death in New York.